H.R. 1533: PIIA Reform Act

 1

-The bill creates a Director of Improper Payment Mitigation within the Office of Federal Financial Management.
-The official serves under the Controller, is appointed and removable by the Director of the Office of Management and Budget, and must submit an annual report proposing corrective actions on improper payments and fraud.
+The bill creates a Director of Improper Payment Mitigation inside the Office of Federal Financial Management.
+The official works under the Controller, is appointed and removable by the OMB Director, and must submit an annual report proposing corrective actions on improper payments and fraud.

 2